outdreamer/build-a-cure-1/docs/to_do.md

   - get_all_versions replacing noun_phrase with nounphrase bc of alphabet check

-    pattern |functions works operates interacts acts| as __a__ |VB NN|
+  - you need to bubble out from innermost pair and iterate once you identify all permutations of the embedded variable with its host set pattern |functions works operates interacts acts| as __a__ |VB NN|
     nested patterns ['as __a__ b']
     pos pattern as 1 2 a 4 5 b